ForceGT/CurrencyConverter/README.md

  Android App to Convert Currency Written in Java

-# Sample Web for the Peer Teaching Webinar at MIT ADT University
+## Sample Appfor the Peer Teaching Webinar at MIT ADT University